toddcf/code-snippets/javascript/arrays/loops/for-each.md

 ```

 Notice how in the second example we don't invoke `logNums` when passing it into `forEach`?
 We simply pass in the function name.
 We don't need to invoke the `logNums` function, `forEach` does that for us.
 In fact, it invokes the function multiple times, once for every element inside of the array.

+## When Would You Use forEach?

+Examples:

+- To delete all the checked items in your email inbox.
+(Checking the box next to an email could add that email to an array.
+Then, clicking "Delete all selected" would iterate over that array and delete each item.)